MY TOP 5 TIPS FOR A MINDFUL MORNING

 - Make a list of things you do everyday that you love.
 Make a list of things you do everyday that you don’t love.
 Repeat this listing once a week for a long time…and notice how the length of the “love” column gets longer, while the “don’t love” column gets shorter.
 You’ll see!
 Yeah, I guffawed at first, too.

-Traditionally, asana prepares the body for meditation, so it would come first, but my morning practice is a bit of a blurry mixture between the two.
-It depends on my energy level, and how my body and mind are feeling.
 Not sure how to get started with a basic meditation and asana practice?
 Come work with me in a public studio class or private setting.
-I also enjoy chanting.
+I also enjoy chanting with you.
 The vibration in the chest is very soothing and invigorating at the same time.
 I’m also a fan of japa meditation (with your mala or rosary beads).
 After working with a client for some time, I enjoy getting into some of these nuanced practices together.